paymoapp/api/sections/invoices.md

 reminder_1_sent | boolean | _(read-only)_ This flag that is set to `true` when 1st reminder email was sent to client for the overdue invoice.
-You can define up to 3 late payment reminders in Invoicing area of Paymo application's company settings reminder_2_sent | boolean | _(read-only)_ Same as above, but for the 2nd reminder reminder_3_sent | boolean | _(read-only)_ Same as above, but for the 3rd reminder created_on | [datetime](datetime.md) | _(read-only)_ Date and time when the invoice was created updated_on | [datetime](datetime.md) | _(read-only)_ Date and time when the invoice was last updated
+You can define up to 3 late payment reminders in Invoicing area of Paymo application's company settings reminder_2_sent | boolean | _(read-only)_ Same as above, but for the 2nd reminder reminder_3_sent | boolean | _(read-only)_ Same as above, but for the 3rd reminder permalink | text | _(read-only)_ A link for viewing the invoice that can be accessed by anyone with the link (usually the permalink is sent to clients) created_on | [datetime](datetime.md) | _(read-only)_ Date and time when the invoice was created updated_on | [datetime](datetime.md) | _(read-only)_ Date and time when the invoice was last updated